-Having a UKIMS authorisation ensures that you will not be required to pay customs duties.
-Goods moving from GB to NI can be declared 'not at risk' of entering the EU via the UKIMS, if the trader is authorised on the UKIMS scheme.
+Having a UKIMS authorisation ensures that you will not be required to pay customs duties on goods that are 'not at risk' of entering the EU.

 Traders authorised for the UKIMS, whose goods meet the scheme's conditions, will not be required to pay a tariff for these movements.